thecillu/devops-aws-tf/README.md

 - **ECS Cluster**: an ECS Cluster Multi-AZ in created in the public subnets.
   - **ECS Tasks and Service**: ECS resources are created in order to deploy the provided image
   - **ECS Security Group**: a security group is created and assigned to the ECS Service in order to allow the traffic only from the ALB
+- **Secret string in Parameter Store**: a secret string used from the deploted node-js app
 - **Application Load Balancer**: an Multi-Az ALB is deployed in the public subnets.
   - **ALB Listeners**: the ALB is configured with the following rules:
     - Cloudfront sends a Custom Header that contains a header with a pre-defined key.
 ALB deny access with an error 403 if the key doesn’t match.
 Otherwise it forward the request the ECS Service instances